Mini Lights Out

 MINI LIGHTS OUT

 Inspired by the two Inktober 2019 themes "Dark" and "Pattern", this small puzzle game consists of a 4x4 grid of lights that are either turned on or off in a random pattern.
 Your goal is to turn off all the lights.

-If you're lucky enough to have a Touch Screen board, you can simply press a light on your screen to toggle it.
+If you're lucky enough to have a Mouse Device or Touch Screen board, you can simply press a light on your screen to toggle it.

 If you’re using an ASCII keyboard rather than a COSMAC VIP hexadecimal keyboard, the following keys are used for the corresponding lights:

 1 2 3 4

 Q W E R

 Pressing a light turns it off, but it also toggles all four adjacent lights above, below, and to the left and right.
 If one of these adjacent lights were on, it is turned off, but if it were off already, it gets turned on again.
 This adjacency "wraps" around the edges, as if the grid were in fact a torus, meaning that pressing a light always affects five lights.

 Note that you're only allowed to press lights that are turned on.